-The MTB is sanctioned by the Pedal Power Association.
+The MTB TOURS are sanctioned by the Pedal Power Association.

 Riders must be in good health and well trained.